offsec-ttps/offsec-ttps.github.io/_posts/2024-10-31-Welcome-to-SilentVect0r-Blog.md

   - Security Researcher
 ---

 Welcome to all the `Cyber Actors` and `Actresses` out there!
-Whether you are a `Beginner`, `Intermediate`, or `Experienced` professional, this blog is here to provide valuable insights for every group of cybersecurity personnel.
+Whether you are a `Beginner`, `Intermediate`, or `Experienced` professional, this blog is here to provide valuable insights for every group of cybersecurity Professionals.

 **Firstly**, I will take you on a journey through the history of cybersecurity and its connection to cyber warfare.
 You will gain insights into how, when, and why cyberspace became recognized as the fifth domain of warfare.
 We will explore the evolution of lethal warfare into non-kinetic warfare through the influence of ```APT (Advanced Persistent Threats)```, the story behind this transformation, and how their objectives have changed over time.
 This evolution has positioned APT as a key factor in cyber warfare, particularly during the moments when it came into the spotlight.
 {: .notice--primary}